 Make sure you follow a diet that’s rich in fruit and vegetables, with a healthy balance of protein, fibre and carbohydrates.
 If you’re struggling to create a healthy meal plan, download our high cholesterol diet plan or acid reflux diet plan.

-If you really want to pack a nutrient-rich punch to your hair follicles, you should consider taking a daily supplement such as the Personalised Supplement Spray, which can specifically target the areas of your health you want to improve, such as hair growth.
+If you really want to pack a nutrient-rich punch to your hair follicles, you should consider taking a daily supplement, which can specifically target the areas of your health you want to improve, such as hair growth.

 Among much of the carnage that smoking causes to your health, it could also be stubbing out your beard hair.
 Nicotine, the chemical found in cigarettes, constricts your blood vessels, making it harder for important nutrients to reach your cells.
 Nutrient-rich blood is essential for healthy hair growth, which is why a treatment that widens blood vessels, stimulating blood to the hair follicles, has been found to be effective for both head and beard growth - but more on that later.